ga4gh/vrs/docs/source/terms_and_model/interval.rst

 * <start, end>=<*0,0*> refers to the point with width zero before the first residue.
 * <start, end>=<*i,i+1*> refers to the *i+1th* (1-based) residue.
 * <start, end>=<*N,N*> refers to the position after the last residue for Sequence of length *N*.
-* See :ref:`example <simple-interval-example>` in the reference implementation documentation.
+* See example notebooks in the :ref:`reference implementation documentation <impl-vr-python>`.